Olygus/Gift-choosing-app/README.md

 Prerequisites
 - Python 3.8+ installed
+- Python environment
 - `streamlit` (install into your virtual environment or system Python):
+- `pyinstaller` (optional for linux users, untested for windows)

+begin with installing the python libraries

 ```bash
 pip install streamlit pandas plotly